GajananBhise/WorkUrWay/README.md

 * Menu items at the cafes.
 * Users can add to cart their items and order online.
 * Users get order confirmation through Email notification.
+* Admin only access to manage menu items at the particular cafe, adding menu items to the database.

 ## Technologies Used